-LO 1 Demonstrate knowledge and understanding of fundamental concepts and principles of the business world and the functioning thereof.

-LO 2 can apply their knowledge and understanding, and problem solving abilities in environments related to the field of management;

-LO 3 have the ability to integrate knowledge and handle complexity,

-LO 4 reflecting on social and ethical responsibilities linked to the application of their knowledge and findings;

-LO 5 encourage students to think broadly and bridge gaps between theories and the actual practice of effective management, and;

-LO 6 be able to function in a group, engage and communicate with other stakeholder and presentation of their knowledge and findings.

-Assess the ways in which learning outcomes cover intellectual, analytical, personal and enterprise qualities as well as knowledge
+- LO 1 demonstrate knowledge and understanding of fundamental concepts and principles of responsible business management; - LO 2 apply their knowledge and understanding, through problem-solving in environments related to management of sustainable organisations; - LO 3 have the ability to integrate knowledge and handle complexity, - LO 4 reflect on social and ethical responsibilities linked to the application of their knowledge; - LO 5 think broadly and bridge gaps between theories and the actual practice of effective management, and: - LO 6 function in a group, engage and communicate with other stakeholder and present their knowledge and findings.

-This programme will also enable students to gain relevant knowledge and skills and develop a deeper understanding of their particular specialisation.
-In addition to the taught modules, a student must complete a research project or assignment project of a limited scope on a topic selected to permit the student to use knowledge, theory and research skills obtained in classroom learning in an applied setting related to the individual's employment, interest or community.
+In addition to the taught modules, students must complete a research project or an assignment of a limited scope on a selected topic where they apply the knowledge, theory and research skills obtained, in a real-life setting.

-The teaching and learning methods involve personal study using prescribed text books, additional reading materials, and relevant journal articles, popular related articles in press, presentations, group discussion, and group work.
-Together these methods strive to achieve the aims and outcomes of each module.
-The focus is also on developing the student's independent learning habits, then mastering the fundamental theories and concepts of management while progressing to become well-grounded graduates in management education.
-In the mature stage students need to be able to integrate information, to be thoughtful strategic analysts, consultants and strategic thinkers.
+The teaching and learning methods involve personal study using prescribed textbooks, additional reading materials, relevant journal articles, articles in the business media, presentations, group discussion, and group work.
+The focus is also on developing the student's independent learning habits, while mastering the fundamental theories and concepts of management to become well-grounded graduates in management education.
+In the mature stage students need to be able to integrate information, to be responsible ethical managers.

-EMS.10.6 POSTGRADUATE DIPLOMA IN MANAGEMENT
+EMS.11.6 POSTGRADUATE DIPLOMA IN MANAGEMENT